Skip to main content

 Pine Script and AI trading workflow research team

-I spent time exploring this project after it crossed 750+ stars on GitHub, and what stands out is the breadth: 30+ MCP tools covering everything from Bollinger Bands to walk-forward backtesting to Reddit sentiment scoring, all accessible through natural language prompts in Claude Desktop or any MCP-compatible client.
+I checked out this project when it crossed 750 stars on GitHub.
+What stood out was the breadth: 30+ MCP tools for Bollinger Bands, walk-forward backtesting, Reddit sentiment scoring — all accessible through natural language in Claude Desktop or any MCP-compatible client.

 What Is the TradingView MCP Server?

-The TradingView MCP Server is an open-source Python project that implements the Model Context Protocol to give AI assistants access to live trading data and analysis tools.
-Instead of switching between Yahoo Finance, TradingView charts, Reddit threads, and spreadsheet backtests, you ask your AI assistant a question and it calls the appropriate tool behind the scenes.
+The TradingView MCP Server is a Python project that implements the Model Context Protocol to give AI assistants access to live trading data and analysis tools.
+Instead of switching between Yahoo Finance, TradingView charts, Reddit threads, and spreadsheet backtests, you ask your AI assistant a question and it calls the right tool behind the scenes.

-The architecture is straightforward: your MCP client (Claude Desktop, for example) sends a natural language request, the MCP Server maps it to one of its 30+ tools, the tool fetches live data from Yahoo Finance or public feeds, and the server returns structured results that the AI can interpret and explain.
+The architecture is straightforward: your MCP client sends a natural language request, the server maps it to one of its 30+ tools, the tool fetches live data from Yahoo Finance or public feeds, and the server returns structured results the AI can interpret.

 What makes this different from asking ChatGPT a generic market question is the retrieval layer.
-The server fetches real-time prices, runs actual backtests with commission and slippage simulation, and pulls live Reddit sentiment — none of this is hallucinated from training data.
+The server fetches real-time prices, runs actual backtests with commission and slippage, and pulls live Reddit sentiment — none of this is hallucinated from training data.

 Key numbers at a glance